 Computer networking involves connecting two or more computers so that they may exchange information through data connections.
 The Internet is a prime example of a computer network.
 Continue reading to find out more details about computer networking.
-Schools offering Cisco Network Systems degrees can also be found in these popular choices.

 Components of Computer Networking

 Computer networks include hardware and software components which allow users to communicate and share information.
 Examples of software are protocols, links, and applications.
 Hardware includes hosts, servers, and routers.
 A disk drive, scanner, or printer may also be used as hardware.
 The Association for Computing Machinery states that the following conditions must apply for effective network operations:

 - Configuration of Internet protocol addresses

 |Common Courses||Introduction to Computer Networking, Computer and Network Security|

 |Possible Careers||Network and Computer Systems Administration, Computer Network Architects, Computer Network Support Specialists|

 |Median Salary (2018)||$82,050 (for all network and computer systems administrators)|

 |Job Outlook (2016-2026)||6% growth (for all network and computer systems administrators)|